Instructions for Graduate Division Online Application

 Graduate Admissions Online Application

 Hardcopies of the Graduate Admissions Application will not be accepted.
-The application and all supporting documents i.e. copies of official transcripts, 3 letters of recommendation, GRE Scores, and TOEFL Scores (if applicable) MUST be submitted via the online Graduate Application.
+The application and all supporting documents, i.e., 3 letters of recommendation, GRE Scores,* and TOEFL or IELTS scores (if applicable) MUST be submitted via the online Graduate Admissions Application.

-Late and incomplete applications will not be considered after the December 7, 2011 deadline.
+Late applications will not be considered after the December 3, 2024 deadline, and incomplete applications will not be considered after December 12th.

 Required Supporting Documents: